pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/DOA (Non-US) JIRA.md

 Before proceeding, verify the user's name and email by comparing them with the Shopify order information to confirm if the order is still within 30 days of delivery.
 <br>
 ### 1 - Inquire about basic info
-Once confirmed the issue, insert Macro: <u>[Service Center] DOA</u>.
+After confirming the issue, insert Macro: <u>[Service Center] DOA</u>.
 Insert the correct country in the email subject.
 Submit as pending.
-(If the customer does not want replacement but refund instead, please modify the macro accordingly.)
+(If the customer does not want a replacement but a refund instead, please modify the macro accordingly.)

 ![](https://lh6.googleusercontent.com/VWCN-i96sVs83WirSHbHUjLjE6IOMz_tEljtrtdN49Ku8VgFigOz_cE275qTC8_QTIU9UGzaP7dcyckopW74_JvDJBtfRRslCj1bil2P88Nod7buknQFs2nb2X5TB6VDXC0yx4HM3fVDeKj77K7VTp5_n4rGYeEgkfydUqVHygX-yywoKsjY20Ci_z1w)
 <br>